calderete/blog.github.io/_posts/2018-3-10-soft-eyes.md

 If you read that and think that's a pretty naive way for quality assurance to go about observing something, you are right, we are approaching the addition of this feature with "Soft" eyes.

-In approaching the forest assuming that nothing has changed allows to have a clean slate...which is good because the list of observed changes will grow fast!
+In approaching the forest assuming that nothing has changed allows us to have a clean slate...which is good because the list of observed changes will grow fast!

 ### Down from the clouds
 I believe its good to start from a simple place, as it helps me to ask the questions that matter.